nummacway/gb300/README.md

 The SF2000 firmware does not work on the GB300.
 There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
 The BIOS dates to the 15th of December, 2023.

 There's actually two things called Firmware on the GB300.
-There is a small firmware that loads the firmware from the SD.
-You should [patch it](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
+There is a small bootloader that loads the firmware from the SD card.
+You should [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
 Really.
 This thing works for the GB300 as well.

 ### Saving